Serena Deeb: Personal life

 Outside the ring, Deeb works as a yoga instructor.
 Deeb also works backstage for AEW as a coach for both men's and women's matches.
-In an interview with The Flagship to promote All Elite Wrestling in October 2022, Deeb mentioned, "I’ve been coaching a little less because I’ve been wrestling more."
+In an interview with The Flagship to promote All Elite Wrestling in October 2022, Deeb said, "I’ve been coaching a little less because I’ve been wrestling more."
+In November 2023, Deeb revealed that she suffered three unprovoked seizures in October of the same year.